tnagels/home-assistant.io/source/_components/onewire.markdown

 ### {% linkable_title owfs %}

-When an interface adapter is used, sensors can be accessed on Linux hosts via [owfs 1-Wire file system](http://owfs.org/).
+When an interface adapter is used, sensors can be accessed on Linux hosts via [owfs 1-Wire file system - broken link?](http://owfs.org/).
 When using an interface adapter and the owfs, the `mount_dir` option must be configured to correspond a directory, where owfs device tree has been mounted.

 ### {% linkable_title Units with multiple sensors %}